Manage data links

 - Select a slide thumbnail to select all linked elements on that slide.

-- Select and hold Ctrl and select multiple elements, slide thumbnails, or data sources.
+- Select and hold Ctrl, then select multiple elements, slide thumbnails, or data sources.

-- Select and hold Shift and select a range of slide thumbnails or data sources.
+- Select and hold Shift, then select a range of slide thumbnails or data sources.

-- Select Ctrl+A or Select All to select all linked elements in the presentation.
+- Select Ctrl+A or Select All Linked Elements to select all linked elements in the presentation.

 After selecting multiple linked elements, you can filter your selection to contain specific linked elements, such as removing elements that are already updated from your selection.
 To filter your selection, use the following Filter Selection checkboxes: